• Home

 Key Differences Between LPG Gas and Natural Gas

 Are you confused between LPG gas and Natural gas, which one is better?
 With the increase in the demand for cleaner fuel, LPG and natural gas have become two reliable alternatives to traditional cooking fuels.
-However, natural gas and LPG is chemically different gas.
+However, natural gas and LPG are chemically different gases.
 LPG is the acronym for liquefied petroleum gas, the chemical formula is C3H8 which contains propane and butane, while natural gas methane and the chemical formula is CH4.

 Both have been used as an alternative to petrol and diesel, however, LPG gas is much more efficient in many cases.
 Today we will discuss the differences and how LPG gas agencies are helping in providing cleaner gas to every household.

-Key Difference between LPG Gas and Natural gas
+Key Differences- LPG Gas vs Natural Gas

-Energy Content
+1. Energy Content

-LPG has higher energy content in comparison to natural gas.
+LPG has a higher energy content in comparison to natural gas.
 Natural gas has a heat content of 38.7MJ/m3 while LPG has 93.2MJ/m3.

 The higher calorific value and energy content, ensure a lesser amount of LPG gas required compared to natural gas for the same amount of heat.

-Easier To Transport
+2. Easier To Transport

 LPG gas is liquefied petroleum gas and can be easily stored in cylinders and transported to every corner of India.
 The LPG gas agency caters to the demand for LPG gas by making a distribution network in villages and cities.